 This tangible form of an idea is usually a statement, design or plan :-

 A statement is the easiest way to express an idea.

 A few written or spoken words or sentences which bring the idea to life.

 - This car does 50 more miles to the gallon than its nearest competitor.

 - The only mobile phone with a 64 megapixel camera.

 - For pregnant women, a membership program that gives access to their own personal health coach.

 It takes strong writing skills to craft idea statements.
-In a few words you want to write an idea that inspires people.
+In a few words you want to write an idea which inspires people.
 But it also needs to be easy to understand and remember.

 Not easy to do well.